matt-savvy/blog/posts/2025/08-13-Adding-Postgres-Full-Text-Search-to-an-Ash-Project.md

 The most essential thing we want to do is be able to list only tasks that contain our search query in the title or body.
 We'll update our `list` action, which already accepts a map of filters, and if the map includes a `search_query`, we'll add a `filter` step.

-Ash doesn't have any built-in way to convert our search query into a `tsquery` or use the `@@` operator, but it does give us `fragment` as a way to drop down to the raw SQL we want.
+Ash doesn't have any built-in way to convert our search query into a `tsquery` or use the `@@` operator, but it does give us `fragment` as a way to drop down to the raw SQL we want [^2].

 ```elixir
 # lib/task_app/todo_tasks/todo_task.ex